How to promote employee mental health & wellbeing

-Depending on the size of your organisation, you may even want to consider having a mental health champion or mental health advocate for each department.
-This will help to ensure there are no cultural divides across teams.
+Having mental health and wellbeing “champions” in your workplace can be a great way to create and embed a culture of wellbeing at work.
+It can help to reduce employee absenteeism and create happier, more productive employees over time.
+Depending on the size of your organisation, you may even want to consider having a mental health champion or mental health first aider for each department.
+This will help to ensure there are no wellbeing divides across teams.

 What is a mental health champion in the workplace?